ivanvaccari/docker-barcode-scanner/README.md

 # docker-barcode-scanner

-A microservice that proveds a rest api to scan images and pdf files for barcodes and QRCodes.
+A microservice that provides a rest api to scan images and pdf files for barcodes and QRCodes.

 Supported formats: